 In This Article

-Since the discovery of distillation to make essential oils, fennel seeds have been used to make an essence used in herbal medicine for its detoxifying and diuretic properties.
-This fennel essence is also used to compose perfumed fragrances with the delicious taste of anise, all mainly intended, for the moment, for a male audience.
+With the advent of distillation for producing essential oils, fennel seeds were utilized to make an essence with detoxifying and diuretic properties.
+This fennel essence is also employed in the creation of fragrances with a delightful aniseed flavor, predominantly aimed at a male audience.

-Certain olfactory notes such as fennel appear very little in perfumes but make a remarkable and noticed entry, while offering powerful and unique juices.
+Some olfactory notes, such as fennel, are rarely found in perfumes but create a remarkable and memorable impact, resulting in powerful and unique scents.